yeliex/with-right/README.md

 # with-right
-copy, cut, selection and right-click with ©copyright
+copy, selection and right-click with ©copyright